mmilano/SidePanelCollapse/README.md

 ## Tech Requirements

 Minimum requirements to use the library on a site:
 * Bootstrap 4.
-Developed with version 4.3.1.
+The library was developed with version 4.3.1, but it probably will work with 4.x versions.
 * Jquery.
 Developed with version 3.3.1, slim or full build.
 Bootstrap itself requires jquery, so this library should already be part of the site.

 Requirements to view the demos or work with the source code: